 Having corrected the situation, Russia became the "number one enemy" for the Syrian militants.
 Since the existence of Russian military bases in Tartus and Hmeimim is not beneficial for other military and political actors in the region — the United States, NATO, and Turkey — it’s clear that American or Turkish representatives will not respond to attacks by militants, but they will constantly focus on Russian and Syrian attacks on Idlib.

 By the way, at the same time, when the Russian military base was attacked by Idlib, the Turkish armed forces introduced into the territory of this province were attacking the positions of the Syrian government forces.
-On February 10, Ankara reported on attacks on 101 Syrian targets, reporting that 3 Syrian tanks were hit and 1 helicopter was shot down.
+On February 10, Ankara reported attacks on 101 Syrian targets, reporting that 3 Syrian were hit tank and 1 helicopter was shot down.
 Judging by the photos published on the network, the helicopter was not shot down, but damaged.
 Turkish President Recep Erdogan announced the destruction of 76 Syrian soldiers and officers.

 The Turkish leadership claims that the attacks on the Syrian troops are exclusively retaliatory in nature: allegedly as a result of the offensive of the Syrian Arab army, Turkish troops are dying.
 But it is clear that in reality Turkey came to the aid of the militants she supported, who settled in Idlib.
 Indeed, the amazing successes of the Syrian government forces in recent weeks have left the Turks in no doubt: if you do not intervene in the situation, then Idlib will soon be taken by Assad’s supporters.